The CU Denver Psychology Clinic is currently providing psychotherapy and assessment services in person in compliance with CU policy.

 If you are a CU Denver student and need immediate assistance, please contact the CU Denver Counseling Center or call 303-615-9911.

 The Psychology Clinic is a training site for graduate students in the Clinical Health Psychology Ph.D. program at the University of Colorado Denver.
 Our mission is to provide high quality, affordable care in a confidential, compassionate setting.
 We provide treatment and assessment services that are grounded in science and tailored to the unique characteristics of each individual.
 Our faculty and students share a deep commitment to diversity and welcome clients of all ages, cultures, ethnicities, socioeconomic backgrounds, religions, and sexual orientations.

-Therapists in the clinic are doctoral students who are supervised by licensed psychologists on our faculty and our training program is accredited by the American Psychological Association.
-We are pleased to be able to provide high quality affordable services to children, adolescents and adults throughout the Denver metropolitan community.
+Therapists in the clinic are doctoral students who are supervised by licensed psychologists on our faculty.
+Our training program is accredited by the American Psychological Association.
+We are pleased to be able to provide high quality, affordable services to children, adolescents, and adults throughout the Denver metropolitan community.

 Please call us at 303-315-7080 to leave a voicemail about receiving services at our clinic.
 We may need to add you to a waitlist and will contact you as soon as possible to schedule an initial appointment.
 Please leave your number and a good time to be reached.
 We are open between 9 am and 8 pm Monday-Thursday.
 Day and evening appointments are available.